Amazon behavioral interview (questions, method, and prep)

 3.1 Technique

-When answering behavioral questions, you should focus on your most relevant achievements and communicate them in a clear way.
+When answering behavioral questions, you should focus on your most relevant achievements and communicate them clearly.
 An easy way to achieve this is to use a step-by-step method to tell your stories.

 The STAR method (Situation, Task, Action, Result) is a popular approach for answering behavioral questions because it’s easy to remember.
 You may have already heard of it.
 However, we’ve found that candidates often find it difficult to distinguish the difference between steps two and three, or task and action.
 Some also forget to include lessons learned in the results step, which is especially crucial when discussing past failures.

-So we’ve developed the IGotAnOffer method to correct some of the pitfalls we’ve observed when using the STAR method.
+So we’ve developed our own, IGotAnOffer method to correct some of the pitfalls we’ve observed when using the STAR method.
+We call it the SPSIL method (not catchy, but it works!).

 Let’s step through our suggested five-step approach: